crew/dds-backend/doc/source/quickstart-setup.rst

 (see the harvest README for details).
 DATABASE_NAME isn't necessary if you use a database other than sqlite.
 Check the django documentation for details on how to set up other databases.
+You will want to use a database other than sqlite3 in a production environment, but for testing or development it will work fine.

 When you do a full DDS deployment in a production environment, you will obviously want to use a full relational database, such as